 A wildlife park ranger comforting rhinos in Kenya.
 Image courtesy of the Lewa Wildlife Conservancy.

 Our premise to be involved in this fight is simple.
 If we can’t save our clients, we won’t be able to save the places where they live.
 It’s more than just wildlife actually.
+It’s about people.
+It’s about places.
 It’s life, period.

-Wildlife is the only sustainable treasure that Nature gave the people of Africa and Asia.
-This treasure is not extracted from the ground but must be left free.
-It is just there to be enjoyed but it must be protected from greed that wants to harvest it.
-This is their natural asset but we are all responsible for it because it is also their gift to the world.
+Wildlife is the beneficent treasure that Nature gave to the people of Africa and Asia.
+This treasure is not extracted from the ground but must be left free for wildlife benefits the human communities where they roam.
+While wildlife are born free to be enjoyed, they must be protected from greed that wants to harvest it.
+Ultimately, we are all responsible for it because wildlife is also Nature’s gift to the world.

 If we fail them all, the rest of the world’s species will also fail.